Above: guest conductor Dr. Bryson Mortensen leading the 2016 Young Singers Project in performance at Norfolk's Ohef Sholom Temple.

 EDUCATION YOUNG SINGERS PROJECT

-Now entering its eighteenth year, the Young Singers Project is the Virginia Chorale's flagship educational outreach program.
+Now entering its twenty-second year, the Young Singers Project is the Virginia Chorale's flagship educational outreach program.
 The YSP is a unique opportunity for select high school students from across the region to be mentored by the professional singers of the Chorale in an intensive rehearsal and performance process.
 YSP alumni have gone on to study at the finest conservatories in the United States and are active musicians (both professional and amateur) across Virginia and beyond.

 I absolutely loved YSP.
 It was an amazing experience that I will always remember fondly.
 The difficulty of the music was very motivating and really made the choir something special.
 We weren't just another high school choir, we really accomplished a lot of things.
 Using the Chorale members and the professionalism of the director had a huge impact on the way I sing and the way I approach choral music.
 Jon Paul, YSP 2012-14 Currently pursuing a degree in Nuclear Engineering at the U.S. Military Academy at West Point, NY.

 The Young Singers Project was the best music program I have ever been a part of.
 Having a mentor to help us learn these challenging pieces and grow as musicians is such a great experience and one I will never forget.
 Rylee Worstell, YSP 2015-16 Currently a senior at Jamestown High School in Williamsburg, VA.

 I loved YSP!
 The entire experience was a challenge and it pushed me in my music-reading ability.
 Cailin Gwaltney, YSP 2014 Currently pursuing a degree in Vocal Performance at Old Dominion University in Norfolk, VA.